Does Someone Owe You Money? Recover Monies Owed!

-There are many private companies providing you detailed guidelines regarding Filing A Lawsuit In Small Claim Court Lyons.
-These companies have professionals to assist you in your legal matter and to file a lawsuit on your behalf in Small Claims Court Lyons.
-Before filing a lawsuit in the justice court, it is always recommended you attempt to resolve your problems with the other party.
+There are many private companies providing you detailed guidelines regarding Filing A Small Claim Court Lyons.
+These companies have professionals to assist you in your matter and to file a case on your behalf in Small Claims Court Lyons.
+Before filing a case in the justice court, it is always recommended you attempt to resolve your problems with the other party.

 You can ask for up to $10,000 in a small claims action in Lyons Justice Court.
 This amount will increase to $20,000 on September 1, 2020.

 The Justice of the Peace must collect total fees of $34.00 for the Filing of A Claim In The Small Claims Lyons Court.
 The filing fee is set out in Section 118.121 of the Lyons Local Government Code.
 Other fees in Small Claims Court are the same as those for cases in Justice Courts in Lyons.